 Water is a mysterious substance.
-Understanding its behavior on an atomic scale remains a challenge for experimentalists as the light hydrogen and oxygen atoms are challenging to see with conventional experimental probes.
+Understanding its behavior on an atomic scale remains challenging for experimentalists as the light hydrogen and oxygen atoms are challenging to see with conventional experimental probes.
 This is particularly evident when trying to observe the microscopic movement of individual water molecules, which occurs on a picosecond timescale.

 Scientists now present an experimental and computational study of the nanoscale-nanosecond motion of water at the surface of a topological insulator.